 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Bloomington and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
-Take a look at the last 12 months of Bloomington rent prices in the chart below.
+Take a look at the last 12 months of Bloomington average rent prices in the chart below.

-When we take a look at the two-bedroom comparison from March to April, Bloomington experienced a 0.59% increase for the price of a two-bedroom apartment.
-The rent price for a Bloomington two-bedroom apartments currently stands at $1,366.0.
+When we take a look at the two-bedroom comparison from June to July, Bloomington experienced a -0.62% decrease for the price of a two-bedroom apartment.
+The rent price for a Bloomington two-bedroom apartments currently stands at $1,291.0.

 More key findings include:

 Rents did not increase in any of the Bloomington suburbs

 Rent growth in Bloomington over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Bloomington rent prices appear to be relatively affordable for local residents.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Bloomington average rent prices appear to be relatively affordable for local residents.

 The price for a Bloomington one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.